 Non-Professional Staff: 10

 Total Beds: 168

 Average Daily Census: 130

-Required Rotations: Pharmacy practice/orientation, decentralized pharmacy, internal medicine, critical care, infectious disease, emergency medicine, management and research
+Required Learning Experiences: Orientation, decentralized unit-based pharmacy, internal medicine, critical care, infectious disease, emergency medicine, pharmacy practice management, teaching/precepting and research

-Longitudinal Experiences: Ambulatory care (geriatric clinic and shared medical appointments), pharmacy practice/staffing, research and a teaching certificate
+Longitudinal Experiences: Ambulatory care (geriatric clinic and shared medical appointments), staffing/pharmacy practice, research and optional didactic teaching (NEOMED)

 As a pharmacy practitioner effective communication skills are integral.
 Many opportunities will be provided to help develop these skills, including:

-- Formal presentations on patient cases, disease states or other topics of interest to be presented to preceptors, students, Euclid Hospital pharmacy staff and/or other individuals from Euclid Hospital
+- Formal presentations on patient cases, journal clubs, disease states or other topics of interest to be presented to preceptors, students, Euclid Hospital pharmacy staff and/or other individuals from Euclid Hospital

-- Didactic lectures to pharmacy students through a teaching certificate program
+- Optional didactic lectures to pharmacy students through a teaching certificate program

 - Resident research project presentation at regional research residency conferences